-Surveillance cameras have been installed in the parking ramp and in many of the surface lots... but we still need your eyes.
-If you see something suspicious, please contact the Public Safety Department at: 651-(96)2-5555 in an emergency, 651-(96)2-5100, or email@example.com
+Surveillance cameras are installed in the parking ramps and in many of the surface lots, but we still need your eyes.
+If you see something suspicious, contact Public Safety at 651-962-5555 in an emergency, 651-962-5100 for non-emergencies, or email email@example.com.

 Officers make frequent patrols of all the parking lots and the parking ramp.
-If you see a vehicle parked illegally, you may contact the Public Safety and Parking Services Department at (96)2-5100 to request enforcement.
+If you see a vehicle parked illegally, you may contact the Public Safety Department at 651-962-5100 to request enforcement.
 Make a note of the vehicle make and license plate if possible.

-Snow and ice are removed from the parking lots as needed - generally in the early morning hours.
-Occasionally, it may be necessary to close off a lot in order to remove snow.
+Snow and ice are removed from the parking lots as needed, generally in the early morning hours.
+Occasionally, it may be necessary to close a lot in order to remove snow.
 Lot closings are subject to ticketing and towing at the vehicle owner's expense.
 Your patience during these times is appreciated.
-You can contact the Public Safety and Parking Services Department or the Physical Plant if you have questions.
+You can contact the Public Safety and Parking Services Department or Facilities Management if you have questions.